Premshaw23/ShortLink/README.md

 # 🔗 ShortLink – Simple & Private URL Shortener

-ShortLink is a privacy-focused, user-friendly URL shortening service built with modern web technologies.
-No sign-ups, no tracking — just fast and secure short links.
+ShortLink is a privacy-focused, user-friendly URL shortening service built with Next.js, React, and MongoDB.
+No sign-ups, no tracking — just fast, secure, and customizable short links with analytics.

 ---